-South Africa begins second phase of reopening of schools
+Zimbabwe nurses protest; South Africa reopens some classes

 Nurses sang and chanted slogans at hospital premises, carrying placards that read “Nurses lives matter,” “We have been reduced to nothing” and “We want our salaries in U.S dollars.”

-After some running battles, police arrested some of the nurses and shoved them into a truck at Harare Central Hospital.
-Zimbabwe Lawyers for Human Rights, which is Zimbabwe Lawyers for Human Rights, an NGO which is representing the nurses, said “at least’ 12 nurses were arrested and have now been taken to a police station in the poor suburb of Mbare.
+After some running skirmishes, police arrested some of the nurses and shoved them into a truck at Harare Central Hospital.
+Zimbabwe Lawyers for Human Rights, an organization representing the nurses, said at least 12 nurses were arrested and have been taken to a police station in the poor suburb of Mbare.
 They have been charged with contravening lockdown rules, the organization said.

 The Zimbabwe Nurses Association described the arrests as the “clearest evidence” of the government’s unwillingness to improve their conditions.